 - There are options available to heirs who want to keep the house, such as purchasing the house at the lower of 95% of the house’s appraised value or the loan balance.
 They can also choose to refinance the loan.

 - A large portion of the equity goes to expenses such as interest fees, upfront, monthly insurance premiums, and closing costs, which take up from what you can borrow

 - You will still have to continue paying for homeownership costs such as property taxes, maintenance, and homeowner’s insurance

 - You will probably not be able to pass down the house to your heirs

 - You might outlive your loan’s proceeds

-- The loan balance might come due for different reasons, such as if you don’t live in the house for more than 6 months or if you unable to pay the homeownership liabilities
+- The loan balance might come due for different reasons, such as if you don’t live in the house for more than 6 months or if you unable to pay homeownership costs, such as property taxes

 - If you pass away and you live with a roommate, friend, or relative, they won’t be able to continue living in the house

 The money you borrow from a reverse mortgage is tax-free, that is it won’t be counted as income, but rather as an advanced loan.
 However, the interest charged on the reverse mortgage is not tax-deductible.
 Since the interest is not being paid, but rather added to your outstanding loan balance, you won’t be able to claim any deductions throughout the years.
 Only when you repay the loan and all of its interest will you be permitted to write off the reverse mortgage’s interest as an expense when filing your income taxes.

 Reverse Mortgage Alternatives